 I love games that challenge me to min-max efficiency management (I love logistics in my everyday life, so this will surprise no one who knows me), and I find cooking and restaurant games do this best because the built-in mechanic for placing and serving orders already gives that time crunch.
 In another lifetime, I was a food journalist, and I still love the magic that a good meal can bring.
 I’ve enjoyed a freemium mobile game called Delicious World off and on for years, but it has a ton of ads and eventually the pay-to-play ceiling becomes impossible.
 The Witch’s Bakery seems like the game I’ve been waiting for.

 The Witch’s Bakery is half bakery-management, half RPG-visual novel, and all charming.
 The 2D anime art style shaped by French influence is beautiful.
 Even in the demo, I can see the game fulfilling its promises to build relationships with friends, explore Paris, and decorate the bakery.
-I played the demo on my Steam Deck for about half an hour; I’m not sure if the progress in the demo will carry over, but I’m eager for the full release either way.
+I played the demo for about half an hour; I’m not sure if the progress in the demo will carry over, but I’m eager for the full release either way.
 This will be Sunny Lab’s first game, and it already looks delicious.
 Bon appetit!

 – Written by Amanda Tien